 The Huntington Library is one of the most significant repositories in the world for British history.
-Areas of strength are politics, law, diplomacy, aristocratic and gentry family life, religion, gender and sexuality, the economy, the military and navy, colonial expansion and administration, and slaveryand the slave trade.
+Areas of strength are politics, law, diplomacy, aristocratic and gentry family life, religion, gender and sexuality, the economy, the military and navy, colonial expansion and administration, and slavery and the slave trade.
 Intellectual and artistic culture, architecture, and landscape gardening are also documented in depth.
-While manuscript materials span the 11th through the 19th centuries, the bulk dates between 1530 and 1890.
+While manuscript materials span the 11th through the 19th century, the bulk date between 1530 and 1890.

 - Battle Abbey is composed of about 3,000 items from the 11th century through 1780.
 It contains the manorial and legal records for the abbey established by William the Conqueror on the site of the Battle of Hastings.

 - The Ellesmere Collection, or Egerton Family Papers, comprises some 13,000 manuscripts and spans the 15th through the early 19th century, with strengths in Elizabethan and early 17th-century court life, politics, family history, and literature.
 This acquisition accompanied the purchase of the centuries-old Bridgewater family library.